lambda-science/lambda-science.github.io/docs/whois.md

 I created this blog so that I could share thoughts, ideas and prototypes about technical subjects related to machine-learning, date or biology that I'm working on !

-I feel like a blog give me enough space for the creativity I need.
+I feel like a blog give me enough space for the creativity I need and also an opportunity to keep teaching another way.